 Click here to read our Global Antibiotics Policy

 At Subway®, we take the welfare of our chicken supply seriously.
-In 2021, we signed the European Chicken Commitment (ECC), which requires our suppliers* to review current practices and meet the standards for 100% of the chicken* in its European managed supply chain.
+In 2021, we committed to the European Chicken Commitment (ECC), which requires our suppliers* to review current practices and meet the standards for 100% of the chicken* in its European managed supply chain.

 What is Subway’s® commitment?

 Subway® made a commitment that it intends to adhere to the ECC with the understanding that achieving the ECC standard will require industry-wide change.
-We also commit to participate in industry wide roundtables and deep dive into the ECC with our suppliers to map out a feasible roadmap for transition.
-Subway® continues to work closely with Compassion in World Farming and its supply chain with the intent to create a viable roadmap to achieve long term change.
+We also commit to participate in industry wide roundtables and deep-dive into the ECC with our suppliers to create a feasible roadmap for transition, and to work closely with Compassion in World Farming (CIWF) to achieve long term change.

-We can’t do this alone, and with the support of the industry and our suppliers we will continue to monitor our progress against six requirements to help transform 100% of chicken* welfare for the better in our European supply chain.
-Signing up to the European Chicken Commitment isn’t a tick box exercise, we do it because we believe in the need for better chicken welfare, and the safety and quality of our product.
+We can’t do this alone, and with the support of the industry and our suppliers we continue to monitor our progress to meet the six requirements set out in the European Chicken Commitment.
+Signing up to the European Chicken Commitment isn’t a tick box exercise, we do it because we believe in the need for better chicken welfare, and the safety and quality of our products.

-Subway® requires suppliers to report on their chicken welfare and we have committed to assessing progress through supplier questionnaires, third party assurance certifications and site audit reports.
-Listed below, is an update on the progress we’ve made to date since joining in July 2021.
+Subway® requires suppliers to report on their chicken welfare and we have committed to assessing progress through supplier questionnaires.
+Data below is from July 2022-June 2023.

-- ●Nearly 40% of broiler chickens that are reared at stocking densities of 30kg/m2
+- 59% of broiler chickens are reared at stocking densities of 30kg/m2

-- ●Approx. 40% of broiler chickens provided with specific environmental enrichment such as natural light
+- 59% of broiler chickens provided with natural light

-- ●44% of broiler chickens provided with specific environmental enrichment such as perches and pecking substrates
+- 63% of broiler chickens provided with perches and pecking substrates

 The six ECC requirements